dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

    ADRES_12R: uint12;
 ~~~

 Each of these fields provides access to the exact bits of a particular configurable ADC result.
 Depending on the microcontroller, ADCs can be configured to provide 8, 10 or 12 bit results either left or right justified.
-Using one of these fields instead of the 16 bit ADRES field will allow the compiler to generate more compact code than if a 16-bit result field (ADRES) were used.
+Using one of these fields instead of the 16 bit ADRES field can allow the compiler to generate more compact code than if a 16-bit result field (ADRES) were used.

 Note that the compiler does not automatically configure the ADC to load a specific result field, it assumes the programmer has already done so before accessing that field.
-Note also that only a few of the PICs have 12-bit ADCs - presence of a 12-bit ADRES field in the type definition does not guarantee that a particular PIC has a 12-bit ADC (see the datasheet!).
+Note also that only a few of the PICs have 12-bit ADCs - the presence of a 12-bit ADRES field in the type definition does not guarantee that a particular PIC has a 12-bit ADC (see the datasheet!).

 ### Multiple Instances of an SFR ioreg variable type